-Technology advances and the rapid growth of customer touchpoints mean that customer experience strategy will change and become more complex.
-Tactics and approaches that worked last year, might not deliver the same outcomes today.
+Technology advances and the rapid growth of customer touchpoints mean that customer experience strategies will change and become more complex.
+Tactics and approaches that worked last year might not deliver the same outcomes today.

 For users in 2021, a seamless and intuitive experience on the website or app is a must and one of the key indicators in their willingness to recommend a certain product.

-Here’s a short test that will help you find out whether your product provides a good customer experience.
+Here’s a short test that will help you determine whether your product provides a good customer experience.

 - Did the users achieve their goals after interacting with the product?